1. Key messages

 Trends in suicide attempts are stable

 Trends in the prevalence of lifetime suicide attempts are relatively stable in Belgium and its regions.
-Suicide attempts decrease between 2013 and 2018 in men and women in the Brussels Capital Region but this was not significant.
+Suicide attempts decreased between 2013 and 2018 in men and women in the Brussels Capital Region but this was not significant.

 Suicide attempts are more frequent in the Walloon Region